 This list was created to help you estimate how much effort is required to implement and test a change request.

-Alot of project management is wrapped up in the idea of scheduling.
-Many project management software packages put the management of schedule front and centre; for some, it's all they really actually provide support for managing.
+A lot of project management is wrapped up in the idea of scheduling.
+Many project management software packages put the management of schedule front and center; for some, it's all they really actually provide support for managing.
 Project management courses emphasize the ideas of managing the critical path, building Gantt charts and analyzing PERT networks.
 Much stress is created about project schedules, milestones, dependencies and deadlines.

 If you don’t have any good metrics on which to base your estimates, what do you do?
 Reading tea leaves or dissecting the entrails of dead chickens won't cut it.
 This presentation will explain sound estimating techniques that really work.

 Use this quality control checklist to identify all the ingredients of a healthy, flexible and dependable project schedule.

 How risky is your project schedule?
 This assessment template will help you catch scheduling risks and address them before they become problems.

 This sample template performs a PERT based estimation for a project when you provide quality estimates.
 The tool performs all the required calculations (including graphical display of the destribution and probability functions).